Lesson 26: Ornamentation Basics — Grace Notes

 Acciaccatura — a crush

-The grace is a 32nd or 16th flick, almost imperceptible.
-The main note arrives on the beat.
+The grace is an almost imperceptible flick; the main note arrives on the beat.

 Play: an ornamented melody

-An Irish-style air with a single grace note per phrase — the Celtic ornamentation of choice.
+An Irish-style air with a single grace note per phrase.

 Now play these